Trench/ Sweetheart Art and Miscellany

 My example

-Carol’s example
+Another example

-However, it has not been used on official i.e. Government approved designs.
+However, it has not been used on official button i.e. Government approved designs.
 The demand for uniforms, buttons and the like were so urgent and overwhelming at the start of some conflicts that a market for such unofficial mechandise must have existed.
 My buttons is rather battered, including a soldered repair on the back.
 It was probably clamped to enable the repair, which dented the top and bottom edges!
 It has no makers back-mark.
 The crown shows considerable wear from polishing, so it was well used.

 The Telegraph (Brisbane), 30th November 1939 page 5.

-Whale tooth button:
+Whale tooth button

 With permission from the Australian National Maritime Museum: a whale tooth button: check out https://www.sea.museum/ ;there is a lot to browse online.